akankshimody/UK-Road-Accidents-Visual-analysis/README.md

 **Trends for different types of Junction Controls:**<br>
 <img src="https://github.com/akankshimody/UK-Road-Accidents-Visual-analysis/blob/master/images/JunctionControl1.png" alt="Image1" width="400"/><br><br>
-'Give-way or uncontrolled' is six times more probable than Automatic traffic signal.
+An accident where Junction Control is 'Give-way or uncontrolled' is six times more probable than when there is a presence of Automatic traffic signal.
 Even adding a basic form of junction control could reduce the number of accidents greatly. <br><br>
 **Junction Control with respect to Speed Limit:**<br>
 <img src="https://github.com/akankshimody/UK-Road-Accidents-Visual-analysis/blob/master/images/JunctionControl2.png" alt="Image1" width="400"/><br><br>
 Highest number of accidents occur when it’s a giveway and speed limit is 30.
 Possibly people are overspeeding and hence, higher number of accidents.